 - Physiotherapy, exercise, and gentle stretching to help relieve pressure on the nerve root

-A physiotherapist will be able to assist your recovery by working on a strength program to help strengthen the supportive muscles surrounding your spine.
+A physiotherapist will be able to assist your recovery by working on a strength program with herniated disc exercises to help strengthen the supportive muscles surrounding your spine.
 Not only can this relieve pressure, but it will help improve posture and reduce the risk of re-injuring the same disc in future.

 - Ice and heat therapy for pain relief